Celtic Park: Stands

-The East Stand opened in 1996; it was renamed in 2000 after the Lisbon Lions, the Celtic team that won the 1967 European Cup Final.
+The East Stand opened in 1996; it was renamed in 2000 after the Lisbon Lions, the Celtic team that won the 1967 European Cup final.
 The renaming ceremony was a few days after a Scottish Cup tie had to be postponed after strong winds had damaged guttering in the stand.

 Away team fans are housed in the Lisbon Lions Stand, in the south east corner of the ground.
-Some of the away section has its view restricted by one of the supporting pillars of the Main Stand.
-Celtic offer a discounted price on these seats.

 Writing in 1996, Simon Inglis noted that the approaches to the Main Stand were an area of urban deprivation "reminiscent of Belfast during the Troubles".
 Redevelopment work was carried out in the land surrounding the stadium ahead of the 2014 Commonwealth Games, in a scheme dubbed the Celtic Triangle, in addition to extensive rebuilding of housing in the nearby Barrowfield, Dalmarnock and Parkhead residential districts and the construction of the Commonwealth Arena and Sir Chris Hoy Velodrome directly opposite the stadium.
 Since 2005, statues of Brother Walfrid, Jimmy Johnstone, Jock Stein and Billy McNeill have been erected outside the Main Stand.

 Statue of Jimmy Johnstone (1944–2006).

 In summer 2015, the exterior of the stadium was adorned with a display of printed banners which will remain permanently.
 Fifteen green-coloured sections at either end of the stadium – each 21 metres high – form a display which reads 'Paradise' and depicts images of noted players from throughout the club's history (58 players in total, with a different set shown on each stand).
 Photographic banners of significant events and trophy wins are displayed on further panels at the corners between the main stand and the end stands.
 The project was controlled by the Frame agency with design input from Coatbridge-based artist Jim Scullion.

 Possible developments

 Celtic have considered the possibility of increasing the capacity of Celtic Park by redeveloping the Main Stand.
-A completed two-tier bowl stadium would give Celtic Park a capacity of nearly 75,000.
+A completed two-tier rectangular stadium would give Celtic Park a capacity of nearly 75,000.
 Celtic chief executive Peter Lawwell stated in April 2007 that another 8,000 could be added to the capacity, but the work was not considered cost-effective.
 This position was re-iterated in November 2022, when Celtic chief executive Michael Nicholson estimated that redeveloping the main stand would cost up to £100 million.

 In February 2017, Celtic published plans for a hotel and museum development in an area of land between the Main Stand and London Road.
 Those outline plans were approved in September 2017, with conditions about the size of any retail space.
 Amended plans were submitted in July 2020.